 If you are joining a funded project at Sussex, you will already have a supervisor allocated to you.

 If you are proposing your own research topic, you can find a supervisor to support and advise you.

 You can ask a member of our faculty to be your supervisor if you feel they have the expertise to support you.
 Alternatively, after you have been offered a place at Sussex, we will match you with a suitable supervisor.

 Apply to Sussex

-For most degrees, you apply directly to Sussex using our online application system.
+For most degrees, you apply directly to Sussex using our postgraduate application system.

 You can apply for up to three postgraduate programmes.
 If you are applying for more than one degree, you must submit a research proposal specific to each area of study you apply for.

 You must submit the documents below for your application:

 - research proposal